peterb12/A-Tour-Of-Haskell/Week4.md

 Now comes the fun part.
 I'm going to hurt your brain a little.

 Functions in Haskell can be passed around just like values.
 What I mean by this is that you can use a function as an argument to another function, or return a function as a result from a function.

 Take a look at your `multByFives`, and your `addOnes` functions, and your `convertDNA` functions.
 All of these functions take a list with some item type `a` and apply some transformation to each item in the list, using some function `(a -> b)`, to turn the whole list into a list of type `b`.
 (It's possible for types `a` and `b` to be the same, but they don't have to be - for `multByFives` and `addOnes`, both `a` and `b` are `Int`s, but for `pg13Attendees`, `a` is an `Int` and `b` is a `Bool`.)

+Because we can pass around functions as if they're values, we can write a function which only contains the _generic_ parts of `multiByFives` and `addOnes` and `convertDNA` (recursing through the list), and then use a function we pass as an argument to do the _specific_ parts (like the actual addition or multiplication or conversion).

 Write a function `myMap` that takes as an argument:
  * A function that goes from `(a -> b)`